Come and hear what classical music has to say about the Gospel!

-The Cathedral of All Saints Mission in the Arts hosts a performance-lecture with Dr. Jeremy Begbie, founding director of Duke Divinity School Initiatives in Theology and the Arts, "Lamenting and Hoping: How Music Can Mediate the Healing Power of the Gospel."
+CATHEDRAL ARTS, a mission of the Cathedral of All Saints, hosts a performance-lecture with Dr. Jeremy Begbie, founding director of Duke Divinity School Initiatives in Theology and the Arts, "Lamenting and Hoping: How Music Can Mediate the Healing Power of the Gospel."

 The illuminated St. John's Bible (The Prophets) will be on display in the Cathedral during this event courtesy of St. Peter's Health Partners.
 More on The St. John’s Bible

 This event is made possible in part by The Cathedral of the Immaculate Conception in Albany, NY, and The Center for Healing and Spiritual Formation at Christ the King, Greenwich, NY.

 9.30-10.45 Introductions, First Talk: The Sound of Lament

 11.15-11.45 Questions and Discussions

 11.45-12.30 LUNCH separate tickets for lunch are available through March 27.

 Dr. Jeremy Begbie tours widely as a speaker, specializing in multimedia performance-lectures.
 Recent engagements have included preaching, speaking and performing in universities and churches in North America, Hong Kong and Australia.